Hen0678/Rock-Paper-Scissors-Lizard-Rock/README.md

 * [Am I responsive?](https://ui.dev/amiresponsive?url=https://hen0678.github.io/Rock-Paper-Scissors-Lizard-Spock/) - used for checking the look on different size devices.
 * GitPod was used for coding the site and version control.
 * GitHub as the repository for the projects code.
-* Lighthouse in Chrome dev tools
+* Lighthouse in Chrome dev tools for accessibility testing.

 ## Testing